chadrwalters/consolidate-markdown/README.md

 ## Adding New Processors

 Consolidate Markdown is designed to be extensible, allowing you to add support for new data sources by creating new processors.
-This guide outlines the steps and best practices for adding a new processor, drawing from the implementation of the ChatGPT processor as an example.
+This guide outlines the steps and best practices for adding a new processor, drawing from the implementation of the Claude processor as an example.

 ### 1. Create a New Processor Class